This article provides some best practices for Zoom participants.

 - The host controls the availability of participant microphones and webcams in the meeting.

 - A red bar across the microphone icon on the toolbar indicates that you are muted and other participants cannot hear you.
 Click on the microphone icon to switch between Mute and Unmute (See Fig. 1).

 Figure 1: Mute and Unmute microphone

-- A red bar over the webcam icon on the toolbar indicates that your video is hidden.
+- A red bar across the webcam icon on the toolbar indicates that your video is hidden.
 Participants cannot see you.
 Click on the webcam icon to switch between Start Video and Stop Video (See Fig. 2).

 Figure 2: Start and Stop webcam

 - Test your audio.
 Click on the ^ icon next to the Microphone icon and click Test Speak & Microphone in the menu (See Fig. 3).

 Figure 3: Test Speaker & Microphone